Echtzeitsysteme/iflye/README.md

     * Currently, Gurobi is the default ILP solver used in iflye.
 * Install [IBM ILOG CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio) in version `20.1`.
     * CPLEX is an alternative ILP solver in iflye.
 You do not need it explicitely, but if you did not install and configure it properly, at least one test case will fail.
+    * Please notice: CPLEX does not support SOS1 constraints with equal weights (as usually desired by the PM-/ILP-based algorithms in this projects).
+Therefore, the adapter implementation ignores all SOS1 constraint creations.
 * Launch a runtime workspace (while using a runtime Eclipse) as stated in the eMoflon::IBeX installation steps.
     * Additionally, the runtime workspace needs some environment variables to access the Gurobi and the CPLEX solver.
 Do not forget to adapt them to your individual setup:
 ```